duskoutlaw/tower_of_hanoi/README.md

 Zain -

 For your submission in Canvas, make sure to submit your (1) README file, (2) .ipynb file, and (3) .pdf file of a write-up that discusses the Math behind the recursive statements.
 Only one team member needs to submit on behalf of the group.

+===Arman===
+We've still got to do the write-up and the UI.
+I'm fine doing either.
+I've got it locally, just need to sit down and do it.
+I'll have it in today so we can all look at it.